ZinneyLee/zinneylee.github.io/README.md

 ### CONFUSION MATRIX
 Do you ever heard about **CONFUSION MATRIX**?
 It is the evaluation table and consist of TP, FP, TN and FN.
-We have to know what is "TP, FP, TN, FN".
+Before we begin to study the confusion matrix in earnest, e need to know what "TP, FP, TN, FN" is.
+Suppose AI you made.
+And it predicts the result in binary(Positive or Negative).
+#### If real answer is POSITIVE about some problem.
+- Our AI predicted the result to *POSITIVE*.
+  - That time, We call it "True Positive(TP)".
+- Our AI predicted the result to *NEGATIVE*
+  - That time, We call it "False Negative(FN)".

 ## Header 2
 ### Header 3